mattma1970/yakwith.ai/README.md

 ### Environment variables

-The following environment variables need to be set in the .env file in the root.
-Environment variable loading is handled by dotenv
+The following environment variables need to be set in the .env file in the voice_chat folder.

 OPENAI_API_KEY (if using OpenAi models) HUGGING_FACE_API_TOKEN  (if using HF models hosted by them) assembly_ai_api (used for speech to text) AZURE_SPEECH_SERVICES_KEY (text to speech) AZURE_SPEECH_REGION  (text to speech)

+A second env file at the root level (same level as the docker-compose.yml file if your using docker-compose).

+IMAGES_FOLDER = (folder where menu images will be stored) MONGODB_ROOT_FOLDER  (mongodb database files root) MODEL_FILE_FOLDER = (if using locally served models, this shoudl point to them) MONGO_INITDB_ROOT_USERNAME
+MONGO_INITDB_ROOT_PASSWORD

 Note: assembly.ai (STT) if required here as a temporary token for use on the front end needs to be generated.